Pageant Material: Tour

 To further support the album, Musgraves embarked on the Kacey Musgraves Country & Western Rhinestone Revue concert tour.
-Described as a "throwback country" tour, dates on the first leg included locations across the United States and Europe.
-The first leg of the tour began on August 27, 2015, in Atlanta, Georgia, and concluded on November 22, 2015, in Amsterdam, Netherlands.
-The second leg of the tour, which spanned portions of the US, UK and Ireland began in Dallas, TX on January 21, 2016, and concluded in Columbia, MO, on April 30, 2016.
+Dates on the first leg included locations across the United State and Europe; the first leg of the tour began on August 27, 2015, in Atlanta, Georgia, and concluded on November 22, 2015, in Amsterdam, Netherlands.
+The band Sugar & The Hi-Lows was the opening act of the tour.
+The second leg of the tour, which spanned portions of the US, UK and Ireland, began in Dallas, TX on January 21, 2016, and concluded in Columbia, MO, on April 30, 2016.